wangqinghuan/flink/docs/content/docs/deployment/config.md

   - `state.backend`: The state backend to use.
 This defines the data structure mechanism for taking snapshots.
 Common values are `filesystem` or `rocksdb`.
   - `state.checkpoints.dir`: The directory to write checkpoints to.
 This takes a path URI like *s3://mybucket/flink-app/checkpoints* or *hdfs://namenode:port/flink/checkpoints*.
   - `state.savepoints.dir`: The default directory for savepoints.
 Takes a path URI, similar to `state.checkpoints.dir`.
+  - `execution.checkpointing.interval`: Gets the interval in which checkpoints are periodically scheduled.
+This setting defines the base interval.
+Checkpoint triggering may be delayed by the settings execution.checkpointing.max-concurrent-checkpoints and execution.checkpointing.min-pause.

 **Web UI**